GitLab-managed Terraform state

 }

 2. In the root directory of your project repository, create a .gitlab-ci.yml file.
-Use the Terraform.gitlab-ci.yml template to populate it.
+Use the OpenTofu CI/CD component to from your .gitlab-ci.yml.
+Follow the Terraform template recipes documentation if you prefer using Terraform instead of OpenTofu.

 3. Push your project to GitLab.
-This action triggers a pipeline, which runs the gitlab-terraform init, gitlab-terraform validate, and gitlab-terraform plan commands.
+This action triggers a pipeline, which runs the gitlab-tofu init, gitlab-tofu validate, and gitlab-tofu plan commands.

-4. Trigger the manual deploy job from the previous pipeline, which runs gitlab-terraform apply command, to provision the defined infrastructure.
+4. Trigger the manual deploy job from the previous pipeline, which runs gitlab-tofu apply command, to provision the defined infrastructure.

-The output from the above terraform commands should be viewable in the job logs.
+The output from the above commands should be viewable in the job logs.

-The gitlab-terraform CLI is a wrapper around the terraform CLI.
+The gitlab-tofu/gitlab-terraform CLI is a wrapper around the tofu/terraform CLI, respectively.
 For more information, see GitLab Terraform helpers, or view the source code of gitlab-terraform.

 Customizing your Terraform environment variables

-To customize your terraform init and override the Terraform configuration, use environment variables instead of the terraform init -backend-config=... approach.
+To customize your init and override the Terraform configuration, use environment variables instead of the init -backend-config=... approach.
 When you use -backend-config, the configuration is:

-• Cached in the output of the terraform plan command.
+• Cached in the output of the plan command.

-• Usually passed forward to the terraform apply command.
+• Usually passed forward to the apply command.

-This configuration can lead to problems like being unable to lock Terraform state files in CI jobs.
+This configuration can lead to problems like being unable to lock the state files in CI jobs.

 Access the state from your local machine